bpopp/CSE-6250-Final-Project/README.md

 ### Summary
-Our team will attempt to validate the results of [this paper](https://dl.acm.org/doi/10.1145/3308558.3313698) and show that a CNN deep learning model can better categorize social media posts according to risk for suicide than traditional ML models.
+Our team will attempt to validate the results of [this paper](https://dl.acm.org/doi/10.1145/3308558.3313698) and show that a CNN deep learning model can better categorize social media posts according to risk for suicide comparted to traditional ML models.

 ### Instructions